 Because we appreciate the unique perspectives and contributions students like you bring to the college, Whitman admits a small number of students each spring and fall who are transferring from a four-year liberal arts college, university or two-year college.
 Transfer students are eligible for on-campus housing and financial aid.

 We hope you will consider becoming part of our intellectual community and our transfer student cohort.
-If you have any questions about transferring to Whitman please get in touch with Elena Becker, our Transfer Admission Coordinator.
+If you have any questions about transferring to Whitman please get in touch with Kris Surovjak, our Transfer Admission Coordinator.